Members

 B.S.
 (2024) University of Virginia, Chemistry

 I joined the Paolucci Group in the Summer of 2024 with a focus on solvent effects in zeolites.
 One focus of my undergraduate research was creating a baseline for quantum mechanical transition state theories.
 The other project was centered on molecular dynamics simulations to ascertain properties of a novel interatomic potential.
-When I'm not working, I like to take walks and teach myself guitar (though I haven't made much progress).
+When I'm not working, I like to take walks and teach myself guitar.

 Jason Lu